 The USPA has had tremendous success instituting rating programs for Jumpmasters, Instructors, and Instructor-Examiners to ensure that only properly trained and qualified personnel work with students.
 You should insist on USPA Instructors and Jumpmasters.

-Some USPA-affiliated DZ′s have not been diligent in using only Currently-rated Instructors and Jumpmasters.
+Some USPA-affiliated Group Member Drop Zone′s have not been diligent in using only Currently-rated Instructors and Jumpmasters.
 Do not be afraid to ask to see your Instructor or Jumpmaster′s rating card.
 It should show the appropriate rating and expiration date.
-Also note that currently, Tandem Jumpmasters are certified by the equipment manufacturer, not USPA.
+Also note that, Tandem Jumpmasters are certified by the equipment manufacturer, not USPA.

-Things to look for when visiting a DZ;
+Things to look for when visiting a Drop Zone;

 1. The condition of the aircraft!

 3. The condition of the jump suits and harnesses!